-I’m the mom who thought she never wanted children and the one whom God chose to bless outrageously with two delightful children in spite of what I thought I wanted (or didn’t want).
+I’m the mom who thought she never wanted children and the one whom God chose to bless outrageously with three delightful children in spite of what I thought I wanted (or didn’t want).

 Thanks for stopping by.
 I hope you’ll find encouragement here and also share some of your own. 🙂